OCA/event/event_sale_reservation/readme/USAGE.rst

 product instead of the reservation product, and the event reservations have been created, linked to those lines.

-If the ticket was free, the registrations are confirmed.
-Otherwise, they are kept as draft until an invoice is created for the sales order, and paid.
+If the event is set to autoconfirmation, the registrations are confirmed., otherwise, they are kept as draft until an invoice is created for the sales order, and paid.
 But that is just upstream ``event_sale`` module in action.